TUDjose/Mario-Kart-RL/README.md

 learning methods (splitting training into different phases/lessons).

 ## Results
-This video shows the agent going through the training track in real-time (not sped up).
+This video (might take a few moments to load) shows the agent going through the training track in real-time (not sped up).
 Such speeds and accuracy are quite hard to match by the human controller.

 ![](https://github.com/TUDjose/Mario-Kart-RL/blob/main/Media/Training_track.gif)